Begbies Traynor has over 70 licensed insolvency practitioners and can accept appointment as Administrators.

 2. A firm of licensed insolvency practitioners is contacted to discuss the situation.
 They perform a business assessment and provide a range of possible options.

-3. If pre-pack administration is decided upon, the IP values company assets and prepares a Statement of Affairs.
-Begbies Traynor are licensed insolvency practitioners with offices nationwide – we offer advice and support to companies in distress.
+3. If pre-pack administration is decided upon, the insolvency practitioner values the company's assets and prepares a Statement of Affairs.

 4. If business assets are to be sold to an existing company, steps will be taken to ensure the buyer has the necessary funds.
-This includes the provision of management accounts and other information to the IP.
+This includes the provision of management accounts and other information to the insolvency practitioner.

 6. The company is placed into administration, suspending all legal actions against them, and assets are sold immediately.

-7. The administrator organises a creditors’ meeting during which an explanation for taking this insolvency route is provided, and at this stage, a recommendation for liquidating the company is often given.
+7. The administrator organises a creditors’ meeting during which an explanation and justification for going down the route of pre pack administration is provided.

 8. The IP repays creditors pro-rata, with funds received from the liquidated assets.